Yvitex/Obsidian_Notes/Computer Science/Algorithm and Data Structures/Array Data Structure.md

 | Insertion | [[Linear  Time Complexity\|O(n)]] |                                          |
 | Search    |      [[Linear  Time Complexity\|O(n)]]                             |                                          |

-To understand this more, we could practice in [[Creating Array DS from Scratch]]
+To understand this more, we could practice in creating [[Manual Javascript Array]]

 ## Pros:
 When to use